-Distance students should follow the directions for textbook purchases in the semester schedule for each distance delivered course.
+E-Learning students should follow the directions for textbook purchases in the semester schedule for each e-Learning course.

 New Student Orientation

 The University of Alaska Southeast New Student Orientation mission is to assist new students in making a successful transition, academically and socially, into the UAS culture and community.